xMarcinator/ai-pet/README.md

+# Disclaimer
+> [!WARNING]
+> This project is fully written by AI using claude.
+It was written as a fun side project to try and replicate some of the features chatgpt's chatbot.

 # AiPet

 A floating desktop pet that shows what your coding-agent chats are doing.
 It works with Claude Code (the CLI, the